helga-umrikh/helga-umrikh/README.md

 ### Hi, I'm Olga! 👋

 I'm a 26-year-old frontend developer who is passionate about creating engaging and user-friendly web experiences.
-- 🌱 I’m currently learning Tailwind : NextJs
+- 🌱 I’m currently learning Tailwind : NextJs : TypeScript
 - 👯 I’m looking to collaborate on React projects.
 If you have ideas for PET project and need a frontend developer, feel free to ask!
 <!--
 **helga-umrikh/helga-umrikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.